 Cummins Inc.

 is a global leader in the design and manufacturing of engines and power generation equipment.
-It is distinguished by its technological innovation, particularly in diesel and alternative fuel engines, and its extensive global service network.
+As a cornerstone of the industrial and transportation sectors, the company is defined by its technological innovation and the exceptional durability of its products.

 Investment Opinion: Should I buy CMI Today?